cgenevier/ERP-XTTN/README.md

 Code repository for ERP-XTTN, an interpretable cross-attention architecture for ERP classification from EEG signals.

+> **Status:** This is the `erp-core` branch, actively under development for the v2.0.0 extension paper.
+For the frozen v1.0.0 Graz release, check out the `v1.0.0` tag.

 ## Versions

 - **v1.0.0** — Code for Wyman & Hirshfield, *Graz BCI 2026*.